jdriscoll1/FLWG_Website/README.md

 # Letter Substitution Puzzles Website

 This repository contains the source code for the website of Letter Substitution Puzzles.
 The website allows users to play and create letter substitution puzzles using the LAMP (Linux, Apache, MySQL, PHP) framework.
+To visit hte website, please follow this link: https://flwg.link

 The front-end of the website is built using HTML, CSS, and JavaScript with the Bootstrap and jQuery libraries.
 The back-end of the website is built with PHP and runs C libraries.